ahupowerdns/covid-backend/point-of-care.md

 synchronously, using a tool that only works when signed in.
 But in the short term this may not be practicable.

+## Healthcare assisted reporting
+One other way to do it is that the when diagnosed, the healthcare provider does the report.
+This takes time.
+If the HCP does so using the patients phone, nothing else is required.
+Simply take the phone, enter the token, press submit.

+If this is not feasible, for example because there is no physical contact, the HCP could instruct the patient how to submit data over the phone.

+The worry is that the patient might not report, I am unsure how to enforce this.

 ## QR Code
 Given that the authorization key will look something like this: